Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ft:query(., (), map { "fields" : "formatted-title" } )
 ```

-Had we instead omitted the third argument and run just `ft:query(., ())`, eXist would not have had access to the field value.
+Had we instead omitted the third argument and run just `ft:query(., ())`, eXist would not have had access to the field values (even though all facet information would have been available with `ft:facets()`).

 The preceding query returns results like the following (excerpted):